 While sleep and rest are important to the healing process, being completely unable to rouse oneself as the result of a high dose of narcotic painkillers could be medically dangerous.

 You have options after a medical professional provides too much pain relief

-Medical professionals, including nurses, physicians’ assistants and doctors, are all aware of the risks that come with narcotic painkillers.
-They should carefully monitor any patient receiving medication for the first time or an increased dose of a painkiller medication.
+Medical professionals, including nurses, physician assistants, and doctors, are all aware of the risks that come with narcotic painkillers.
+They should carefully monitor any patient receiving medication for the first time or an increased dose of painkiller medication.